-1. Target population and sampling
+1.1.1.
+Target population and sampling

-Rationale: Meeting the standards specified in this section will ensure that in all countries, the students tested come from the same target population in every country, and are in a nearly equivalent age range.
-Therefore, the results obtained were not confounded by potential age effects.
-Furthermore, to be able to draw conclusions that are valid for the entire population of 15-year-old students, a representative sample was selected for participation in the test.
+13. Rationale: Meeting the standards specified in this section will ensure that in all countries, the students tested come from the same target population in every country, and are in a nearly equivalent age range.
+Therefore, the results obtained will not be confounded by potential age effects.
+Furthermore, to be able to draw conclusions that are valid for the entire population of fifteen-year-old students, a representative sample shall be selected for participation in the test.
 The size of this representative sample should not be too small, in order to achieve a certain precision of measurement in all countries.
-For this reason, minimum numbers of participating students and schools were specified.
+For this reason, minimum numbers of participating students and schools are specified.
+In PISA 2022, a teacher questionnaire will be offered as an international option.
+The response-rate standard for teachers specified in this section applies only to countries that participate in this international option, and will ensure that the analysis and reporting goals for this option can be met.

-The procedures for drawing the samples used in the study are crucial to data quality.
-The goal of the project is to collect data that are representative for the population at large in such a way that the results are comparable, reliable, and valid.
+14. The procedures for drawing the samples used in the study are crucial to data quality.
+The goal of the project is to collect data that are representative for the population at large, in such a way that the results are comparable, reliable and valid.
 To reach these goals the sampling procedures must follow established scientific principles for drawing samples from finite populations.

 Standard 1.1 The PISA Desired Target Population is agreed upon through negotiation between the National Project Manager and the international contractors within the constraints imposed by the definition of the PISA Target Population.
+The Target Population for PISA starts with students attending all educational institutions located within the country, and in grade 7 or higher.
+The "standard" PISA target population is further refined to its age basis: students between 15 years and 3 (completed) months and 16 years and 2 (completed) months at the beginning of the testing period.

-Standard 1.2 Unless otherwise agreed upon only PISA-D eligible students participate in the test.
+Standard 1.2 Unless otherwise agreed upon only PISA-eligible students participate in the test.